MonKitFudan/MonKit/posture_estimation_configuration.md

 The CPU is Intel Xeon Gold 5220R (2.2GHz, 24 Cores).
 The OS is Ubuntu 18.04.

 ### Environment configuration
 If using pip install, run the following code.
+The monkit_pose.txt is under the env folder.
 ```
 pip install -r monkit_pose.txt
 ```
 If using conda install, run the following code.
+The monkit_pose.yaml is under the env folder.
 ```
 conda env create -f monkit_pose.yaml
 ```